 Player Character (PC) – Characters created by players at the table.
 They are generally the heroes of the story.

-Non-Player Characters (NPC) – Characters that are most often controlled by the GM, and with whom the PCs interact.
+Non-Player Character (NPC) – Characters that are most often controlled by the GM, and with whom the PCs interact.

 XdY – Standard dice notation.
 X = the number of dice to roll.
-Y = the number of faces on the die to.
+Y = the number of faces on the die.
 For example, “3d6” means three six-sided dice like come with many board games.

 HP – Most commonly “Hit Points”, but called lots of other names as well.
 HP is basically a measure of how much damage your character can take.
 In most games, when you are reduced to 0 HP you are unconscious or dying.
 If you play a lot of video games, you are probably well-acquainted with HP.

 Encounter, Session, Campaign – An encounter is like a single scene in a movie or book.
 A session is the time from when the group sits down to play until everyone goes home.
 You can think of it like an episode of a TV show or chapter of a book.
 A campaign is a series of sessions featuring the same PCs as they go on adventures, like a TV series or novel.
 Like GM, some games use different terms, but they all mean the same thing.